Competency Based Interviews (The Essentials)

 4. What are competency-based answers?

 Remember, a competency is a demonstrated skill or behaviour.
-It is good to think “what does good look like” for that competency.
+Considering " what good looks like” for that competency is good.

-In a competency-based interview, it is important to have a stock of examples that demonstrate the required competencies.
+In a competency-based interview, it is important to have examples demonstrating the required competencies.
 It is good to recall those examples in depth.
 If you can’t remember what happened and make things up, the interviewer will know.

 Scoring Competency-Based Interviews

 Competency frameworks usually have positive and negative indicators.
 Interviewers judge how well you measure up to these positive indicators and give you a score accordingly.
-So, for example, for Planning and Organising, a positive indicator might be I met the deadline and a negative indicator might be I missed the deadline.
-Now you might think that people would never say that in an interview.
+So, for example, for Planning and Organising, a positive indicator might be I met the deadline, and a negative indicator might be I missed the deadline.
+You might think people would never say that in an interview.
 But in my experience, you’d be surprised!

 5. How to do a competency-based interview

-Go through the job specification very carefully to identify the competencies you are likely to be asked about.
+Go through the job specification carefully to identify the competencies you will likely be asked about.

-Find out if there is a framework available.
-If there is, make sure you have examples that cover the positive indicators.
+Find out if a framework is available.
+If there is, ensure you have examples covering the positive indicators.

 Prepare some examples that cover the competencies.
-Examples that you feel proud of are the best, so that you can show some enthusiasm.
+The best examples are those that you feel proud of, so you can show some enthusiasm.

 Think about what ‘good’ looks like in that competency.
-For example, under planning and organising your answer should include the keywords prioritising, meeting deadlines, preplanning, delegating, reviewing progress and so on.
+For example, under planning and organising, your answer should include the keywords prioritising, meeting deadlines, preplanning, delegating, reviewing progress, etc.

-In the answers, talk about what you did - “I monitored the progress….”.
-Beware of using “we” all the time as the interviewer won’t be any wiser about what you actually did in the example you give.
+In the answers, talk about what you did—“I monitored the progress….”
+Beware of using “we” all the time, as the interviewer will not be any wiser about what you actually did in the example you give.

 Above all, answer the question.